About Animals Asia

-Please write a polite letter to your Korean Ambassador and send it to the main embassy address in your country.
-Embassy addresses can be found
+You can help support our efforts to battle this atrocity.
+Please write a polite letter to the Chinese Ambassador and send it to the main embassy address in your country.
+Embassy addresses can be found here:

 Never underestimate the power of letters.
 We encourage you to send a letter to the relevant government or organisation concerned, from your own email address.
 You can copy and paste the letter below or write a letter with your own message.
 We believe that sending it from your personal account has a greater impact on the recipient than receiving multiple emails sent through our website.